bookshelfdave/FluxModeler/README.txt

 Spacebar deselects all

-I would like to convert this to WebGL + CoffeeScript (or maybe even Racket).
+I would like to convert this to WebGL + CoffeeScript (or maybe even Racket + Whalesong).